-You will be asked to remove clothing and will be given a gown to wear.
+- You will be asked to remove your clothing and given a gown to wear.

 the type of mastectomy you have.
 (The areas removed during surgery are shaded in green

-The underlying tissue will be gently cut free and removed.
+- The underlying tissue will be gently cut free and removed.

-Lymph nodes may be removed after the breast or breast tissue has been removed.
+- Lymph nodes may be removed after the breast or breast tissue has been removed.

-Breast tissue and any other tissues that are removed will be sent to the lab for examination.
+- Breast tissue and any other tissues that are removed will be sent to the lab for examination.

-A sterile bandage or dressing will be placed over the site.
+- A sterile bandage or dressing will be placed over the site.